ayonli/jsext/README.md

 1. The `script` can only be a filename, and is relative to the current working directory (or the current URL) if not absolute.
-2. Only one task is allow to run at a time for one worker thread, set {@link run.maxWorkers} to allow more tasks to be run at the same time if needed.
+2. Only one task is allow to run at a time for one worker thread, set `run.maxWorkers` to allow more tasks to be run at the same time if needed.
 3. By default, the worker thread is dropped after the task settles, set `keepAlive` option in order to reused it.